 Tajana Vlaisavljević obtained the titles Master of Pedagogy and Master of Education in the Croatian language and literature from the Faculty of Humanities and Social Sciences, University of Zagreb.

 She has worked in the education system for years in different roles: as Comenius project participant in Greece, as a Teaching Assistant for children with special needs and as a Teacher of Croatian language and literature both in primary and high schools in Croatia.

 Apart from her formal education and work, she has also completed seminars and trainings related to peace studies and human rights, with a particular interest in gender equality.
 Among other organizations, she volunteered in Amnesty International Croatia as an Advocacy Unit Member.
 Additionally, she is interested in conflict resolution, reconciliation and development.

-She has completed her M. Phil.
-International Peace Studies Programme at Trinity College Dublin, where she explores these topics, and has written her dissertation about reconstruction of education in post-conflict countries.
+She has completed her M. Phil. in International Peace Studies Programme at Trinity College Dublin, where she further explored these topics, and has written her dissertation about reconstruction of education in post-conflict countries.